AfterForever667/spotify_songs_relink/README.md

 Investigation showed that when I lookup the song via the API it gives me a track-id that is different from the track-id in my liked songs (due to spotify's track re-linking mechanism).
 To solve that my library needs to be updated with the most recent track-id's for the songs in it.
 That is exactly what this tool does.
 By extension it can also check playlists, but the re-linking mechanism doesn't pose any problem in playlists.
 Here unplayable tracks are more of an issue (tracks that disappear from spotify).
 This tool tries to find whether a new track can be found that is likely the same as the one that disappeared (e.g. a track that disappeared may be on a compilation somewhere).
 This script came to be with the help of IA (vibe coding).
+**Although thoroughly tested, you are still using this at your own risk**

 ## What Problem Does This Solve?